nanotheorygroup/kaldo/examples/silicon_bulk_ShengBTE_QE/README.md

 ### Auxillary scripts

 - 0_batch_run.sh
-  If you'd like to run everything just like we did, bash this file.

-    1. First, it decompresses the silicon data

-    2. Then it makes a directory to collect kaldo output for easier debugging

-    3. Next it runs in parallel 8 kALDo simulations for silicon
-       a.
-To run this in serial, just remove the "& disown" from line 14
+  1. using a combination of environment variables and parameters in the script header this file executes a number of either ALD simulations or plotting routines To run it, edit the internal parameters to control whether you'd like to calculate/plot and then in your CLI use "./0_batch_run.sh -p".
+Remove the -p flag if you want it run in serial

-- plotting_dictionaries.py
+- tools/plotting_dictionaries.py

     1. Contains dictionaries to increase flexibility of plotting tool without adding to much bulk to the plotting script itself.

-- si-qe-sheng-dat.tgz
+- tools/si-qe-sheng-dat.tgz

     1. This contains the qe+thirdorder data compressed in a tar ball

+- tools/vars.sh

+    1. source this to load in environment variables helpful to these scripts

 ## Subdirectory Organization

 - Directories with NxNxN contain the QE force constants, ShengBTE-thirdorder force constants and optimized atom coordinates in a VASP-style POSCAR file

-- kALDo outputs data in the directory specified by the "prefix" variable in "1_run_kaldo.py" set to 'data' by default
+- kALDo outputs data in the directory specified by the "kaldo_ald" environment variable in vars.sh set to 'data' by default

+- kALDo outputs logging info and plots to the directory specified by the "kaldo_outputs" environment variable

 - Dispersion data will be found in <prefix>/<system>/dispersion